jasonleebrown/UCE_phyluce_pipeline/README.md

 _____________________________________________________________________________________________________________________________________________
 This pipeline takes your current results and realligns them to concencus sequences generated from all your input sequences.
 The need for this arrose when Evan Twomey was checking loci-level allignments and he noted several taxa where mis-alligned at the end.

+All scripts referenced here are in the folder 'twomey_scripts'.
+Besure to open each script before running to make sure your directories match the script directories.
+If you do not check this- the scripts are guaranteed to fail.

 Additonal encouragement from Evan Twomey:

 Some reasons to go through all this hassle:

 –	This was the only thing that solved my issue with conspicuously long branch lengths for certain terminals.
 This is because if you think of the reference sequence as a “good” sequence with minimal or no artifacts, then only well-matching reads will align and be used to extract the sequence.
 Reads or parts of reads that do not align will not make it into the sequence.

 –	You don’t need to have full contigs for this to work, which is a big advantage.
 For example, if a particular individual only had spotty read coverage for a certain locus, which would preclude assembling a full-length contig, that is no problem here because individual reads can align to a reference with no requirement for contiguity.

 –	You can easily change the reference sequence to recover off-target sequences.
 This is now how I do mitochondrial assembly: I just use a mitochondrial genome from a close relative for the reference sequence instead of the UCE loci.
 There are also lots of nuclear loci (e.g. 28S) that can be reliably recovered across samples.

 #### Software Dependencies: